devtritus/deusbase/README.md

 Deusbase is distributed key-value storage with easy CRUD HTTP API and B-Tree index under the hood.
 Database can store multiple values by one key.
 Database consists from nodes.
 There are 3 types of the node:
   - Master - can do all write/read operations and lead replication journal if slave nodes exist.
 This node can run as standalone database and clients can use direct access to it without deploying all cluster.
   - Slave - allows only read operations.
 The Destination of a slave node is to process read operations while his master node processes write operations.
-The master replicate data to its slaves that it writes.
   - Router - a proxy node that can redirects request to another master or slave node depend on hash function within it, type of request and cluster configuration.

+The master use eventual consistency model to replicate data to its slaves.
 In common case database is a cluster that include some shards.
 Every shard must include one master node and none or many slave nodes.
 To distribute data across shard one or more routers are used.

  ## How to start